Blog

 Orange soundwave graphic over a cityscape at sunset, symbolizing music streaming choices.

-Most Popular Music Streaming Platforms in the US (2025)
+Most Popular Music Streaming Platforms in the US in 2025

 Top 20 Most Walkable Cities in the World (With Data and Rankings)

-The world’s most walkable city in 2025 is Milan, Italy, where residents can reach key amenities like schools, hospitals, restaurants, and shops in just 6 minutes and 24 seconds on average, according to the study A Universal Framework for Inclusive 15-Minute Cities (M. Bruno et al., The Economist).
-The research shows that European cities dominate
+Milan, Italy, ranks first for walkability in 2025.
+People there reach daily needs like schools, hospitals, restaurants, and shops in about 6 minutes and 24 seconds on average, based on the study A Universal Framework for Inclusive 15 Minute Cities by M. Bruno et al. for The Economist.
+European cities dominate the ranking.
+45 of